|About this course:|

 |No residential school|

 Our world is changing fast – we are experiencing pressure from climate change, growing demands for finite resources and the extinction of many plants and animals.
 Environment: journeys through a changing world introduces you to environmental studies and the issues arising from environmental change.
 It shows how people are seeking positive solutions to environmental challenges where you live, in the Arctic, Africa, the Amazon and China.
 It also develops the key skills and concepts needed to understand our changing world.
-You do not need any prior knowledge to study this key introductory Level 1 course, just an interest in the future of our planet.
+You do not need any prior environmental knowledge to study this key introductory Level 1 module, just an interest in the future of our planet.

 We are living in a period of unparalleled global change: of rising population and a dramatic growth in economic wealth and technological capacity.
 However, this interconnected world is changing so fast that people have to work hard to understand and address the environmental issues generated by rapid economic and technological development.
-Studying this course will enable you to explore how and why different parts of the world are changing and how people, plants and animals are living within their changing environment.
-The course will show you how people are striving to manage and protect the many features of the world that we all share.
+Studying this module will enable you to explore how and why different parts of the world are changing and how people, plants and animals are living within their changing environment.
+The module will show you how people are striving to manage and protect the many features of the world that we all share.
 It will help you to make sense of some of the stories that you hear and read about in the media, from wildlife extinctions to plans for new, greener cities.
-By the end of the course you will be more able to follow the debates about environmental issues and play an active part in addressing some of the great environmental challenges of the day.
+By the end of the module you will be more able to follow the debates about environmental issues and play an active part in addressing some of the great environmental challenges of the day.

 Block 1 Setting out from home: Rather like reading a travel guide in preparation for a journey, the first block introduces some of the language and ideas that you need to make sense of environmental change.
 You start by looking at two crucial global issues – loss of biodiversity and climate change – to get a sense of the influence of people on a dynamic planet.
 You then assess your own environmental impact in terms of your ‘carbon footprint’ and consider how to reduce it towards a more sustainable level.